-If a BE course is being used includes a fence with MIMS clips, ensure that there is an accredited course builder there to deal with it should a clip need to be replaced.
+If the course includes a fence with MIMS clips, ensure that there is an accredited course builder there to deal with it should a clip need to be replaced.

 It must be stressed that the systems that have been developed are not guaranteed to improve standards of safety and that Cross Country riding remains a risk sport.
 However the indications are that the Frangible Fence Pin system and MIMS Clip system may minimise the risk of injury to competitors.